How to Use Pressed Garlic to Help With Vision Loss

 How should you prepare garlic to care for your vision?

-You’ll need a kitchen utensil known as a garlic press, which is designed to crush a clove of garlic by pressing it through a series of small holes.
+You’ll need a kitchen utensil known as garlic press.
+It’s designed to crush a clove of garlic by pressing it through a series of small holes.
 It has a small lever that serves to press the clove into a thick paste.

 Of course, if you don’t have this tool you can choose other options like a cutting board or a mortar and pestle.